 where CVW, SkewW, and KurtW are the coefficient of variation (CV), skewness, and kurtosis of the vector of weights (W), respectively; the tuning parameters a,b,c,d,e,f,g,h,i are specified by the user; and the remaining functions, variables, and parameters are defined the same as in the CBPS model.
 This numerical optimization problem still minimizes the original CBPS loss function, but a penalty is applied if the distribution of the weights differs from the distribution “targeted” by the user (specifically, if the CV, skewness, or kurtosis was different than specified through the parameters (a,e,h)).
 The user has control over the size of the penalty.
 This alternative model is not particularly grounded in statistical theory.
 Rather, it (1) was a pragmatic approach based on understanding the inner workings of the CBPS model and (2) was found to work well in practice with some test datasets and, ultimately, the CPC+ data.

 A key question that arises when implementing the model is how to choose the tuning parameters.
 We found it practical to use a grid search.
 The procedure began by estimating the CBPS model and noting the CV, skewness, and kurtosis of the matching weights.
 Then, we systematically tried a range of tuning parameters a,b,c,d,e,f, with the aim of lowering the CV and skewness of the matching weights to a more desirable level.
 With each set of candidate parameters, we estimated the modified CBPS model, constructed matching weights, measured covariate imbalance (in multiple ways), measured the distribution of the matching weights, and calculated statistical power.
 In some cases, initial results helped us add tuning parameters to the grid.
 The models that yielded better covariate balance tended to have weights with a larger CV or skewness (and hence worse power).
-The team then tabulated the various results, and identified a set of parameters that we thought gave the best tradeoff between covariate balance and power, based on a broad understanding of the goals of the CPC+ evaluation.
+We tabulated the various results, and identified a set of parameters that we thought gave the best tradeoff between covariate balance and power, based on a broad understanding of the goals of the CPC+ evaluation.

 4. Sampling weights